tmr08c/tmr08c.github.io/content/blog/2020/04/letter-seesaw/index.md

 ## Struggling versus Solving

-This one is almost a more specific instance of pragmatic versus prudent, but I was so excited we had another tautogram that it inspired me to start writing.
-We were talking about how to balance spending the time struggling to solve a problem and learning on your own with getting to a solution as quickly as possible.
+Our other tautogram came up when we were talking about how to balance spending the time **struggling** to solve a problem and learning on your own with getting to a **solution** as quickly as possible.

 In a [recent post](/2020/04/how-i-debug-my-dependencies#asking-for-help) I mentioned how I can struggle with asking for help, especially from open-source strangers.
 This struggle versus solving discussion partially came out of me trying to self-reflect on how I could improve.
-How much time should I spend trying to debug an issue with a gem and learning how it works before I should ask for help solving my problem.
+How much time should I spend trying to debug an issue with a third-party library and learning how it works before I should ask for help solving my problem.

 While the above example uses asking a library author for help, that isn't the most common scenario.
 In fact, the more common example of this is asking your co-workers for help.